Kushal7551/FlipKart-BruteForce/ReadMe.md

 #### Inference Process

 - By running the detection script, users can leverage the power of YOLOv8 to perform inference on images containing brand logos.
-The model processes the input image and outputs the detected logos, demonstrating its ability to accurately identify and localize logos in diverse contexts.
+The model processes the input image and outputs the detected logos, demonstrating its ability to identify and localize logos in diverse contexts accurately.

-### Yolov8 Counting Process
+### Yolov8 Counting Process & Verification with IR Sensor

-- To count the number of objects we use YOLO-v8,it classifies the object into one of the class from the classes present in the COCO dataset.
-We count the bounding boxes which have the confidence score more than 75 percent.
+- To count the number of objects we use YOLO-v8, which classifies the object into one of the classes from the classes present in the COCO dataset.
+We count the bounding boxes with a confidence score of more than 75 percent.
+We verify this count using an LM-393 IR sensor which is attached to the conveyor belt as shown in the video.
+As the object crosses the sensor, the count is updated and displayed on a LCD display.

 ---